apache/yunikorn-core/docs/user-guide.md

 ## Run workloads with YuniKorn Scheduler

 Unlike default Kubernetes scheduler, YuniKorn has `application` notion in order to support batch workloads better.
-There are a few ways to run workloads with YuniKorn scheduler
+There are a few ways to run batch workloads with YuniKorn scheduler

 - Add labels `applicationId` and `queue` in pod's spec.
 - Pods that have the same applicationId will be considered as tasks from 1 application.